pyvisa/pyvisa/docs/faq.rst

 Who makes *PyVISA*?
 -------------------

-PyVISA was originally programmed by Torsten Bronger and Gregor Thalhammer, Innsbruck, Austria.
+PyVISA was originally programmed by Torsten Bronger and Gregor Thalhammer.
 It is based on earlier experiences by Thalhammer.

 It was maintained from March 2012 to August 2013 by Florian Bauer.
 It is currently maintained by Hernan E. Grecco <hernan.grecco@gmail.com>.